Skip to content

 5. Partner with an Employee Resource Group (ERG)

 If your company has an ERG focused on mental health, reach out to its members for specific ideas.
-These employees have put a lot of thought into how mental health works at your unique company.
-HR can partner with them to gain valuable insights and brainstorm ideas for Mental Health Awareness Month activities.
+These employees have put a lot of thought into how mental health works at your unique company, and HR can partner with them to gain insights and ideas for Mental Health Awareness Month.

 Mental Health Awareness Workshop Ideas